 Actually, this song is also featured both Descemer Bueno (see above) and Gente de Zona among others.

 Cambiará – X Alfonso

-“Cambiará” (It Will Change) is one of the slower songs from the Cuban multi-artist X Alfonso, whom normally does more rock and hip hop-inspired Cuban music.
+“Cambiará” (It Will Change) is one of the slower songs from the Cuban multi-artist X Alfonso, who normally does more rock and hip-hop-inspired Cuban music.

 I chose to include “Cambiará” because it shows (as many other of the songs on the list) scenes from everyday life in Cuba.
-If you listen carefully to the lyrics, there is a very strong critic of the political situation in Cuba.
+If you listen carefully to the lyrics, there is a very strong criticism of the political situation in Cuba.

-X Alfonso is known in Cuba to make provoking songs that criticizes the regime.
-And then he is the founder of the now super popular and international recognized nightclub and museum, Fábrica de Arte Cubano or simply FAC.
+X Alfonso is known in Cuba to make provoking songs that criticize the regime.
+And then he is the founder of the now super popular and internationally recognized nightclub and museum, Fábrica de Arte Cubano or simply FAC.

 Chan Chan – Buena Vista Social Club

 No Cuban song list without a song from Buena Vista Social Club!
 One of the most well-known and popular songs from Buena Vista Social Club is “Chan Chan”.

 Most people will recognize the iconic sound of the famous Cuban ensemble which counted several retired Cuban musicians.
-The goal of this group of musicians was to revive the Cuban music from before the revolution.
+The goal of this group of musicians was to revive Cuban music from before the revolution.
 And they definitely did… to all over the world!